Bristol Beaufighter: Origins

 The concept of the Beaufighter has its origins in 1938.
 During the Munich Crisis, the Bristol Aeroplane Company recognised that the Royal Air Force (RAF) had an urgent need for a long-range fighter aircraft capable of carrying heavy payloads for maximum destruction.
-Evaluation of the Beaufort concluded that it had great structural strength and stiffness in the wings, nacelles, undercarriage and tail, so that the aircraft could be readily developed further for greater speed and manoeuvrability akin to a fighter-class aircraft.
+Evaluation of the Beaufort bomber concluded that it had great structural strength and stiffness in the wings, nacelles, undercarriage and tail, so that the aircraft could be readily developed further for the greater speed and manoeuvrability required by a fighter-class aircraft.
 The Bristol design team, led by Leslie Frise, commenced the development of a cannon-armed fighter derivative as a private venture.
 The prospective aircraft had to share the same jigs as the Beaufort so that production could easily be switched from one aircraft to the other.

 As a torpedo bomber and aerial reconnaissance aircraft, the Beaufort had a modest performance.
 To achieve the fighter-like performance desired for the Beaufighter, Bristol suggested that they equip the aircraft with a pair of its new Hercules engines, capable of around 1,500 hp, in place of the 1,000 hp Bristol Taurus engines on the Beaufort.
-The Hercules was a considerably larger and more powerful engine which required larger propellers.
-To obtain adequate ground clearance, the engines were mounted centrally on the wing, as opposed to the underslung position on the Beaufort.
+The Hercules was a considerably larger and more powerful engine which required larger propellers; to obtain adequate ground clearance, the engines were mounted centrally on the wing, as opposed to the underslung position on the Beaufort.
 In October 1938, the project, which received the internal name Type 156, was outlined.
-In March 1939, the Type 156 was given the name Beaufighter.
+In March 1939, the Type 156 was given the name 'Beaufighter'.

-During early development, Bristol had formalised multiple configurations for the prospective aircraft, including variations such as a proposed three-seat bomber outfitted with a dorsal gun turret with a pair of cannons, the Type 157 and what Bristol referred to as a sports model, with a thinner fuselage, the Type 158.
+During early development, Bristol had formalised multiple configurations for the prospective aircraft, including variations such as a proposed Type 157 three-seat bomber outfitted with a dorsal gun turret with a pair of cannons, and what Bristol referred to as a "sports model", with a thinner fuselage, the Type 158.
 Bristol proceeded to suggest their concept for a fighter development of the Beaufort to the Air Ministry.
 The timing of the suggestion happened to coincide with delays in the development and production of the Westland Whirlwind cannon-armed twin-engine fighter.
 While there was some scepticism that the aircraft was too big for a fighter, the proposal was given a warm reception by the Air Staff.